Over 18 and been selected for jury service? Here’s what to expect.

-It may be tempting to make reference to the case if it is interesting but you should avoid posting about the trial on social media websites like Facebook and Twitter, even after the case has finished.
-This contempt of court and could result in you being fined or sent to prison.
+It may be tempting to talk about the case if it is interesting but you should avoid posting about the trial on social media websites like Facebook and Twitter, even after the case has finished.
+This is contempt of court and could result in you being fined or sent to prison.

 Visit the Scottish Courts and Tribunals website.

 Find out how else the law affects you.